pact-foundation/pact-core-mock-server/rust/pact_matching_ffi/README.md

 with the intent of enabling Pact's core matching mechanisms to be used by implementations in other languages.

+## Dependencies

+This crates requires:

+- `cbindgen`, a tool for automatically generating the header file needed for C users of the crate.
+- A nightly-channel version of Cargo (needed for an unstable flag used by `cbindgen` to get the macro-expanded contents of the crate source).

+It will additionally attempt to find and use `Doxygen` to generate C-friendly documentation (you can of course alternatively use `cargo doc` to get Rustdoc documentation).

 ## Building

 For convenience, this tool integrates with CMake, which is setup to: